AI-Challange/AI-Challenge2020/12_classification_plants(limit)/README.md

 So baseline code provides conversion dictonary and function(single-label to multi-label, multi-label to single-label)

 Therefore loss function in baseline code also use single combined label as parameter

+In this problem, You should use 5,000,000 or less parameters in model.

 ex)
 ground truth label: (Grape, Black_rot) = (4, 2) -> Grape___Black_rot = 11